|

 didn't have enough by then, high tea is held every afternoon in the lower level veranda adjacent to the lobby.
 This very British tradition

 offered an opportunity to snack on cakes or cookies with freshly brewed ice-tea or lemonade.
+In the evenings, pre-dinner (drinks and appetizers) is scheduled at

 various locations throughout the lodge.
 On our first night, we enjoyed drinks (and what looked like dinner but really was just appetizers) by